grvpanchal/elegant/docs/server/mfe.md

 - **Autonomous Teams**: When teams are autonomous and need the freedom to work independently without being blocked by others.
 - **Scalable Development**: When an application needs to scale quickly, and having independent deployable units is beneficial.

-## Summary

-Micro Frontends provide a modular and scalable way of managing large frontend applications by breaking them into smaller, independently deployable parts.
-While they come with their own set of challenges, the benefits of flexibility, scalability, and improved team autonomy make them a compelling choice for large teams and complex projects.

-By applying Micro Frontends, you can:
-- Allow teams to work independently on different parts of the application.
-- Use different technologies for different parts of the frontend.
-- Improve maintainability and scalability of large applications.

 ## Further Reading

 - [Micro Frontends: An Introduction](https://micro-frontends.org/)